Antique Motorcycle Club of America: Aims

-The AMCA aims to preserve, restore and operate motorcycles which are at least 35 years old and therefore termend "antique".
+The AMCA aims to preserve, restore and operate motorcycles which are at least 35 years old and therefore termed "antique".
 Ownership of an antique motorcycle is not required to become a member.

 Board

 The Board of Directors of the Antique Motorcycle Club of America has nine members elected for three-year terms.
 The AMCA President, Vice President, Secretary and Treasurer are elected by the Board for one year terms.
 The Board meets twice yearly.

 AMCA National Meets

 The AMCA operates annual calendar of National Meets, where members motorcycles are judged in categories of 'Restored', 'Original Condition' and 'Period Modified'.
 Up to 100 points are awarded against the standard of the same motorcycle in original factory condition, with points deducted for any unoriginal features.

 Custom Culture Class

 In 2010 the AMCA established a special Custom Culture Class to recognise the importance of custom motorcycle in the 1960s and 1970s.
 To comply with the AMCA's 35-year rule for antique designation Custom Culture Class motorcycles must have an engine that was sold in a production motorcycle between 1960 and 1975.